Tuition and Scholarships

 American Friends of SSE Scholarship

-One scholarship is available for the academic year 2019/2020, exclusively for applicants from North America (citizens of USA or Canada).
+One scholarship is available for the intake 2021, exclusively for applicants from North America (citizens of USA or Canada).
 This scholarship fully covers the tuition fee for the MSc program.
 Funding for additional expenses, such as living costs, is not included in the scholarships.

 Carl Silfvén Scholarship